Sonerry/3tkinter-projects/README.md

 ## This is my first repo there may be errors sorry
 # About the project

 I made this project to learn git and github.
-The project includes applications such as calculator, [BMI](https://en.wikipedia.org/wiki/Body_mass_index) and clock.
+The project includes applications such as calculator, [BMI](https://en.wikipedia.org/wiki/Body_mass_index) and clock.codes are in other branch
 All you need is Python to run it.

 ## My thoughts about tkinter